-The Danish Medical Orthoptic Society; in Danish – “Dansk Medicinsk Ortoptisk Forening” (DMOF) is an society formed by orthoptists and supporting ophthalmologists.
-At present there are 20 orthoptic members and approximately 100 ophthalmologists.
+DMOF (Dansk Medicinsk Ortoptisk Forening) is a danish society formed by Orthoptists and supporting Ophthalmologists.
+At present there are 20 active Orthoptic members and approximately 100 Ophthalmologists.

-The society was founded on 23 April 1978, and has, since then, arranged annual meetings, often guested by an internationally renowned orthoptist or strabologist.
-We have also had joint meetings with the Danish Ophthalmological Society.
+The Society was founded on 23rd of April 1978, and has since then, arranged annual meetings, often guested by an internationally renowned Orthoptist or a Strabologist.

-The society also aims to inform students about orthoptic training centres, and has been a member of the European Orthoptic Commitee (OCE) since 1989.
+The Society also aims to inform students about orthoptic training, and has since 1989 been a member of OCE.

-The title of orthoptist isn’t protected in Denmark.
-There is no orthoptic training centre in Denmark, so the orthoptists presently working in Denmark have received their training in England, Germany, or Sweden, where there is a joint Nordic training programme.
-During training, the students receive a grant from the government.
+The title is not protected in Denmark.
+There is no orthoptic training in Denmark, so Orthoptists in Denmark have received their training abroad.
+During the training Danish students receive a grant from Denmark.

-As an orthoptist, you can work in a hospital clinic or in a private ophthalmological practice.
-The working hours vary, but a full working week is 37 hours.
+An Orthoptist may work in a hospital or in an Ophthalmological practice in the primary sector.
+The working hours vary.
+Standard is 37 hrs/week.
 You are entitled to 6 weeks holiday per year if employed full time.

-In order to work in Denmark you can apply to an ophthalmological department, or directly to a practicing ophthalmologist.
+In Order to work in Denmark you can apply to an ophthalmological department, or directlys to a practicing Ophthalmologist.
 It is a great advantage if you can speak a Nordic language, although many Danes speak English.